malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Visual and verbal communication (eg: encouragement, discouragement)
 * Opportunities being made easier/harder (eg: doors being opened/closed)
 * Physical features being added to or removed from the agent
+* Reduction in discomfort (ie: reduction in pain or other warning-sense signals)

 For some other interactions, it is less clear whether they represent external rewards, and they may need some further revisement later.
 For example:
 * When an agent feeds itself from a backpack that it carries and in which it has previously stashed food.
-Further, if the agent previously obtained the food as an external reward, does that change the classification of the interaction when the agent later uses that to feed itself?
+Further, if the agent previously obtained the food as an external reward, does that change the classification of the later interaction when the agent uses that to feed itself?

 ### Detection of external reward
 For a biological agent, is food a reward?
 Perhaps.
 Does the agent have to consume it first before it becomes a reward?
 What if the food is laced with a deadly toxin, and the agent knows this?
 What about a red rectangle within the visual field?
 In the game of soccer a "red card" is a clear punishment.
 However, different coloured squares are often used in animal experiments of intelligence, where they typically indicate a task rather than a reward.